 Calcium also lowers your risk of developing preeclampsia, and works to maintain solid bone density and prevent osteoporosis later in life.

 How do you get it?
 Drink milk or calcium-fortified juice, and eat more almonds, sesame seeds, soy products, green leafy vegetables, seaweed, sardines, and broccoli.
+You can also take a daily calcium supplement.

 Get your Vitamin C!